JediLuke/flamelex/README.md

 How inputs get mapped to these functions is covered in #TODO explain how inputs get mapped to commands

+#### using the API modules

+The way it works is this - users should only need to use the API to achieve what they want to do.
+If this isn't the case, then adding this functionality is not difficult, but it needs to be added in a way that's consistent with how flamelex works.

+The API can call directly into the underlying sub-tree for information requests, e.g. Buffer.list calls BufferManager, but to trigger actions, it should only call `Flamelex.Fluxus.fire_action/2`

+Then, these actions will go through Fluxus and eventually propagate through to the reducer.
+Then, in the reducers, *that's* where you can call things like Buffer.move_cursor, etc.

+The unguarded nature of Elixir modules is both a strength and a weakness, and overall I prefer to be given the freedom to build amazing things with some gotchas, rather than be forced to jump through unnecessary hoops that just get in the way once I know what I'm doing - but this is a gotcha for adding code to Flamelex, you *must* go through the designated flows.
+If you start calling things like Buffer.move_cursor(2), it will probably work, but your whole state tree might get out of whack...

 ### The Flamelex CommandBuffer #TODO

 ### The Flamelex MenuBar #TODO